vmw-loginsight/webhook-shims/README.md

-# loginsightwebhooks
+# Translation Shims for Log Insight Webhooks
-Shim information for Log Insight 3.3 and newer
+Translate webhooks from Log Insight 3.3 to other services.

 ## Getting Started

+Get the source:

-1. Download the shim
+1. Clone the git repository
-2. Edit the shim and specify the variables desired
-3. Run the shim
+2. Create a python virtualenv: `virtualenv venv-webhookshims`
+3. Activate it: `source venv-webhookshims/bin/activate`
+4. Install Flask and Requests dependencies: `pip install requirements.txt`

-4. Connect to http://IP:PORT/ and read the information
+Modify and run the shim:

+5. Edit `li_webhook_payload.py` to modify service-centric constants as desired.
+6. Run it: `python li_webhook_payload.py` - the flask webserver starts and reports listening on a particular ip:port.
+7. Open your browser pointed to http://IP:PORT/ for a list of URL routes.
-5. Configure Log Insight to send a webhook to one of the supported destinations
+8. Configure Log Insight to send a webhook to one of the supported destination URLs

 ### Log Insight webhook to 3rd party